mitchellciupak/Mix/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
 Write about 1-2 paragraphs describing the purpose of your project.
+Okay.
+I got tired of trying to move things between spotify

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
-What things you need to install the software and how to install them.

 ```
-Give examples
+Node.js
 ```

 ### Installing